platformatic/ai-warp/packages/ai-client/README.md

 #### Returns

-A `Promise<AsyncIterable<StreamMessage>>` that resolves to a stream of messages.
+A `Promise<Readable>` that resolves to a Node.js Readable stream of messages.

 ### Stream Messages

-The stream yields `StreamMessage` objects with the following types:
+The Readable stream yields `StreamMessage` objects with the following types:

 #### Content Message